Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

 	using ContactManager.Models;
 	````

-1. Add the following code to the **ContactRepository.cs** file to implement the contact repository interface and implementation class.
+1. Add the following code to the **ContactRepository.cs** file to create the contact repository interface and its implementation class.

 	(Code Snippet - _Web API Lab - Ex01 - Contact Repository_)